 In ThunderCats (2011), Lion-O inherits his father King Claudus's Sword of Omens, which has been passed down from the earliest days of the ThunderCats' empire.

 On Adventure Time, Marceline's bass guitar is actually her family's axe.

 In one episode, Finn and Jake's dad, Joshua, challenged them to traverse a dungeon to find their family sword, which is made out of demon blood.
 It is currently Finn's default weapon.

 Played straight with well made swords in many cultures, Japan being the most famous for the practice.
-Except for the Japanese Shin-Gunto type blade, which is a subversion in Japan, being issued by the military, as as World War II ramped up made by machines, and played straight in the United States, where they were brought back as war trophies and became family heirlooms.
+Except for the Japanese Shin-Gunto type blade, which is a subversion in Japan, being issued by the military, and played straight in the United States, where they were brought back as war trophies and became family heirlooms.